AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 that do not differentiate through the recurrent dynamics do not benefit.
 Master weights and checkpoints remain in canonical edge order.

+On SM120 or newer GPUs, ``use_packed_sm120_backward="auto"`` additionally selects a packed FP32 recurrent backward for float16 batch-32 models with four basis columns and ``uint32`` compact-pair metadata.
+Set it to ``false`` for a same-GPU comparison with the prior pair-projected kernel, or to ``true`` to require the packed path and fail when any prerequisite is absent.
+It defaults to ``"auto"`` and does not change the SM70--SM90 fallback.
+The default CUDA build includes native SM120 code and ``compute_120`` PTX.

 The optimization exchanges startup time and a small amount of persistent GPU memory for faster batch-32 BPTT.
 Measured examples include a 55.7% update-time reduction on a 66,658-neuron network on A100-PCIE-40GB and a 37.9% reduction on a 19,570-neuron network on RTX 3090.
 The corresponding peak-memory increases were 0.54% and 0.09%.